Do I have to obtain employees' consent in order to collect their personal data?

 - when necessary to fulfill the legitimate interest of the employer or third party, except when the employee’s fundamental rights which require personal data protection prevail; or,

-- to protect the life or physical safety of the owner or third party.
+- to protect the life or physical safety of the data subject or third party.

 Employers should not automatically choose to rely on consent when there are other lawful bases.
 It appears that Brazil may, similarly to European Union, take the position that employee consent in the context of employment may not be considered entirely freely given due to the unequal relationship between the employer and the employee.
 When consent is used as the lawful reason to process personal employee data, the consent should be given in writing or through another method that demonstrates the genuine consent of the employee.
 The consent should be specific to the data and purpose of the processing, and if provided in writing, it should be highlighted so it stands-out from other sections.
 Note that the burden of proof for consent is on the employer if it’s questioned in court.
-Employers who use consent will need to develop a process to obtain consent along with a way to allow employees to revoke their consent at a later date.
+Employers who use consent will need to develop a process to obtain consent along with a way to allow employees to revoke their consent.
+Employers also need to be able to address and respond to other rights under the LGPD.

 Employees should be provided with clear information, ideally in a separate or highlighted data processing notice, about personal data that’s being collected, including: